bestia-dev-archived/cargo_crev_reviews_workspace/cargo_crev_reviews/README.md

 ## Development

 I will use [cargo-auto](https://crates.io/crates/cargo-auto) to automate the tasks needed to build the project.
-It is a workspace (multi-project), so this will be interesting.
-I will update the code of cargo-auto to work with workspaces.
-Cargo-auto is also a project of mine.
 The sub-directory `automation_tasks_rs` is the rust project for [cargo-auto](https://crates.io/crates/cargo-auto).

 The rust workspace is made of members: